JohnGoldsmith/dotnetrdf-wiki/UserGuide.md

 You may also be interested in our [[FAQs]] or our quick [[How To|HowTo]] guides.

-If you are already an experienced dotNetRDF user you may wish to look at the [[Developer Guide]] instead which covers project architecture and advanced topics.
+If you are already an experienced dotNetRDF user you may wish to look at the [[Developer Guide|DeveloperGuide]] instead which covers project architecture and advanced topics.

 ## Basic Tutorial